 - Facilitate joint action where a measurable, sustained difference can be made.

-Phase III: Move the Needle on Key Issues in Essex County (Estimated Completion Date: June 2018 and ongoing) ECCF will launch a capital campaign ($10 million+) and lead efforts to mobilize sustainable, long-term funding to address our high-priority community needs with a focus on making significant, measurable impact.
+Phase III: Move the Needle on Key Issues in Essex County (Estimated Completion Date: June 2018 and ongoing) ECCF will launch an endowment campaign ($10 million+) and lead efforts to mobilize sustainable, long-term funding to address our high-priority community needs with a focus on making significant, measurable impact.
 ECCF will also:

 - Convene community leaders and additional funders to multiply resources devoted to identified priorities.